tomas-skalicky/scripts/README.md

 - to start a Docker container with Sonatype Nexus,
 - ...

-There are no credentials, private keys or other types of securities added to git index.
+There are no credentials, private keys or other types of securities added to git index to not to accidentaly publish them.